James Garrard: Early life and family

 James Garrard was born in Stafford County, Virginia, on January 14, 1749.
 He was second of three children born to Colonel William and Mary (Naughty) Garrard.
 Garrard's mother died sometime between 1755 and 1760; afterward, his father married Elizabeth Moss, and the couple had four more children.
 William Garrard was the county lieutenant of Stafford County, by virtue of which he held the rank of colonel and was in command of the county militia.
 The Garrard family was moderately wealthy, and the Stafford County courthouse was built on their land.
 During his childhood, James worked on his father's farm.
 He was educated in the common schools of Stafford County and studied at home, acquiring a fondness for books.
 Early in life, he associated himself with the Hartwood Baptist Church near Fredericksburg, Virginia.

 On December 20, 1769, Garrard married his childhood sweetheart, Elizabeth Mountjoy.
 Shortly thereafter, his sister Mary Anne married Mountjoy's brother, Colonel John Mountjoy.
 Garrard and his wife had five sons and seven daughters.
 One son and two daughters died before reaching age two.
 Of the surviving four sons, all participated in the War of 1812 and all served in the Kentucky General Assembly.
 A number of his grandsons served in the Civil War, including Union Generals Kenner Garrard and Theophilus T. Garrard.
 Another grandson, James H. Garrard, was elected to five consecutive terms as state treasurer, serving from 1857 until his death in 1865.

 Garrard served in the Revolutionary War as a member of his father's Stafford County militia, although it is not known how much combat he participated in.
 While on board a schooner on the Potomac River, he was captured by British forces.
 His captors offered to free him in exchange for military information, but he refused the offer and later escaped.

-While serving in the militia in 1779, Garrard was elected to represent Stafford County the Virginia House of Delegates, and he assumed his seat for the 1779 legislative session.
-His major contribution to the session was advocating for a bill that granted religious liberty to all residents of Virginia; passage of the bill ended persecution by citizens who associated with the Church of England upon followers of other faiths and countered an effort by some to establish the Church of England as Virginia's official church.
+While serving in the militia in 1779, Garrard was elected to represent Stafford County at the Virginia House of Delegates, and he assumed his seat for the 1779 legislative session.
+His major contribution to the session was advocating for a bill that granted religious liberty to all residents of Virginia; passage of the bill ended persecution by citizens who associated with the Church of England towards followers of other faiths and countered an effort by some to establish the Church of England as Virginia's official church.
 After the session, he returned to his military duties.
 In 1781, he was promoted to the rank of colonel.